4% Real Estate Commission Explained

 Certain markets, situations, and property locations and conditions can also impact rates:

-- In some areas, agents can represent the buyer and seller, called dual agency.
-The agent may accept a lower commission rate in this situation since they aren’t splitting it with another agent.
+• In some areas, agents can represent both the buyer and seller, a practice called dual agency.
+The agent may accept a lower commission rate since they aren’t splitting it with another agent.

-- Finally, agents helping clients sell their current home and buy a new one may also offer reduced rates for handling multiple transactions.
+• Finally, agents helping clients sell their current homes and buy new ones may also offer reduced rates for handling multiple transactions.

 Agents representing high-value properties may also be able to provide lower commission rates since commissions can still be significant even at a lower rate.
 For example, a 4% total commission on a $1 million property is $40,000, with a 50/50 split providing each agent $20,000.